memri/pyintegrators/README.md

 - Add `#export` flags to the cells that define the functions you want to include in your python modules.
 - Add `#default_exp <packagename>.<modulename>` to the top of your notebook to define the python module to export to.

-When you are done writing your code in notebooks, call `nbdev_build_lib` to convert the notebooks to code, docs and tests.
+When you are done writing your code in notebooks, call `nbdev_build_lib` to convert the notebooks to code and tests.

 ### Run tests